- Asset: the art work or file associated with a creative.

 - Completion rate: percentage of times the ad played to the end.

-- Content start: the start of the video content playback.
+- Content start: also known as stream, refers to the start of the video content playback.

 - eCPM: effective Cost Per Thousand or effective Cost Per Mille.
 A performance metric showing revenue generated from a thousand impressions of a particular advertisement. eCPM is calculated by dividing total earnings by total number of impressions in thousands.